 Space and Place: Once you are clear on your podcast purpose and content, its time to get technical.
 A quiet space where you can record is the first place to start, as while you can fix some things in post, the better option is to start smart.
 Find a room of the house that is away from traffic, dog and child noise, or a studio you can share with other podcasters.

 Microphones: Audio quality is paramount in podcasting, but these days quality microphones are good value.
 You can start out with a USB mic that plugs into your computer port like a Audio Technica ART2100 and as you increase your investment move up to a stand alone mic like a Rode Procaster.
 Ask your guests to have a mic or headphones with a mic so they give you good clear sound from their end.

 Recording your podcast: Recording your podcast is quite simple.
 All you have to do is plug in your microphone into your computer, open up your editing software, and press record.

-Choosing music: Your podcast doesn’t have to utilize music, but if you listen to a lot of podcasts you’ll notice that a lotof them have snappy theme music throughout their intros.
+Choosing music: Your podcast doesn’t have to utilize music, but if you listen to a lot of podcasts you’ll notice that a lot of them have snappy theme music throughout their intros.
 It does help to make your podcast sound a little more professional and to link segments together.
-To source music, you’ll be looking for stock music or royalty free music.
+To source music, you’ll be looking for stock music or royalty free music or some platforms like Anchor have stings and snippets you can use already built into the system.
 This will allow you to edit and place your own audio on top of the music, without running into any legal hassles.
 You can also get your creative buddies to make tunes for you but resist the urge to grab the latest Beyonce hit unless you want to deal with some major royalty payments.

 Keep at it!